 The Board of Education in a school district is similar to what a board of directors is in a business.
 The primary functions of the Board are to develop the broader, longer-range goals and plans through the development of policies which determine the basic framework for educational programs, services and facilities to be offered to the youth of our community.
 NYS laws and regulations place the responsibility for carrying out educational mandates with a board of education.

 In order to be a member of the school board, you must: a) be at least 18 years old, b) be a United States citizen and c) live in the Churchville-Chili School District for at least one year prior to the election.
 The Board of Education is made up of nine volunteer members from the community, three of whom who are elected each year by district voters for three-year terms.
 Public meetings are generally held on the second and fourth Tuesdays of each month at 7 p.m. in the Churchville-Chili District Office (unless advertised differently).
 The Board, which is sensitive to community aspirations, needs, and available resources, encourages employee participation and support for the schools.
+However, due to COVID restrictions, in-person attendance is limited.
+If you wish to attend in person, you must register ahead of time with Assistant District Clerk Mary Torcello at (585) 293-1800, ext.
+2305.
+Please note that priority is given to those wishing to address the Board.

 The decisions of your elected Board of Education affect your daily work and the well-being of your community.
 The Board urges your participation in such important matters and encourages the school district and the community to work together to provide the best possible educational program for students in the Churchville-Chili district.